HendrikKuehne/belief_propagation/NOTES.md

     * I have seen the BP algorithm stagnate during imaginary time evolution, but in a very strange way: Messages oscillate s.t. the message epsilon stays constant.
 I have no idea where this might come from, but it seems like this behavior is not unheard of in the literature; [arXiv:2506.01779](https://arxiv.org/abs/2506.01779) talks about a thing called "trapping sets"
     * For the moment I'll simply check for this during `braket.BP`.
 If it happens, I'll initialize new messages and add damping to the BP iteration.
 * How many BP fixed points are there?
-    * There have been times when I thought there is only one
+    * There have been times when I thought there is only one, and it seemed like numerical simulations supported that.
-    * :arrow_right: There are multiple ones, though!
-Check e.g. [arxiv:2306.15004](https://arxiv.org/abs/2306.15004), beginning of section III
+    * :arrow_right: The literature says otherwise!?!
+Check e.g. [arxiv:2306.15004](https://arxiv.org/abs/2306.15004), beginning of section III.
+    * So what's going on?
+Is it due to my message initialization?
+It seems conceivable that there are multiple BP fixed points, but my message initialization makes me land in one of them every time.
+    * In what would different fixed points even differ?
+In messages only, or in the contraction value too?
 * What is the asymptotical complexity of the BP message update?
     * Compute it!
-The *n-mode unfolding* [[arXiv:2109.00626](https://arxiv.org/abs/2109.00626)] of tensors might be helpful here.
+The *n-mode unfolding* ([arXiv:2109.00626](https://arxiv.org/abs/2109.00626)) of tensors might be helpful here.
 * How effective is QR-gauging?
     * I use a breadth-first search in [`belief_propagation.truncate_expand.QR_gauging`](https://github.com/HendrikKuehne/belief_propagation/blob/f40f9b761bc665018958d690a467f2e5b18ea266/belief_propagation/truncate_expand.py#L668), because this ensures that the edges that will be cut are far removed from the orthogonality center.[^9] This should make the approximate orthogonalization more accurate, and would (if the graph were actually a tree) cause the messages to evaluate to identity.
 In my code, this would translate to the local environment being (approximately)[^8] the identity!
 Is that what actually happens?
+* Can I, somehow, accelerate the BP-iteration during DMRG?
+    * One thought that I had was to re-use the old messages, but that does not seem to work; indeed (how I remeber it), BP does not converge at all when I do that.
+This might be due to the fact that there is (I think) only one BP fixed point.
+    * Low priority; the bottleneck in DMRG, time-wise, is the generalized eigenvalue problem.
+* Why does BP not converge on some states' $\braket{\psi|\psi}$?
+    * This happens often for states that were obtained using loop series DMRG, but also after SU-TEBD.
+The crucial question is: Is this a property of the TFI ground states, or an artefact of the methods I use?
+If the former were true, that would be bith interesting and a blow to my whole work here.
+    * Do TFI ground states / non-converging states have some weird topological properties?

 [^4]: In the code contained herein, only nodes contain values.
 The emphasis is here on *associate*; the $1/Z$ that we could associate with an edge is factorized, it's factors being distributed in the adjacent nodes.